venu-banaras/car-repaint-detection/README.md

 3. If the repaint is done with effective colour matching, then it wouldn't be possible to determine if the part is painted on pixel level(possible solution can be to check for dent scratch history of car)
 4. Fails where the repaint is of totally different colour, for example black colour on white as clustering only groups similar colours
 5. If image quality is varying(which may be possible) then variations would be affected.
 (If original colours of car are not retained in the image, then results would alter)
+6. Environmental factors will play a huge part in the accuracy of this logic.
+Hence, this logic will work optimally in a controlled lighting area, like a workshop.